hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

 ## Installation

-The installer can run in two modes, Online or Air Gapped.
+The installer can run in two modes, Online or Airgapped.
 Each of these modes has a different way of executing the installer, but the result is the same.

 ~> **Note:** After running the installation script, the remainder of the installation is done through a browser using the installer dashboard on port 8800 of the TFE instance.
 To complete the installation, you must be able to connect to that port via HTTPS.
 The installer uses an internal CA to issue bootstrap certificates, so you will see a security warning when first connecting, and you'll need to proceed with the connection anyway.